microsoft/EdgeML/README.md

 *Contributors*: The first version of the code was written by Chirag Gupta, Aditya Kusupati, Ashish Kumar, and [Harsha Vardhan Simhadri](github.com/harsha-simhadri).

 We welcome contributions, comments and criticism.
-For questions, please send and [email](mailto:harshasi@microsoft.com).
+For questions, please send an [email](mailto:harshasi@microsoft.com).

 ### Requirements
 - Linux.
 We developed the code on Ubuntu 16.04LTS.